Athanase Seromba: Crimes

 Seromba appealed the verdict.
-On 12 March 2008, the Appeals Chamber of the International Criminal Tribunal for Rwanda (ICTR) decided his responsibility was even greater than previously found, affirmed his conviction, and increased his punishment to life in prison.
+On 12 March 2008, the Appeals Chamber of the International Criminal Tribunal for Rwanda (ICTR) decided his responsibility was greater than previously found, affirmed his conviction, and increased his punishment to life in prison.

 On 27 June 2009, Seromba was transferred to Benin.
-Seromba is serving his life sentence at Akpro-Missérété prison at Porto-Novo, Benin.
+He is serving his life sentence at Akpro-Missérété prison at Porto-Novo, Benin.